 A little tiny one: After Mickey reaches the unconscious DiZ (who, of course, is actually Ansem the Wise) in The World That Never Was, the latter starts to stand up.
 DiZ stumbles for a moment, then glances at Mickey, who he's using to support himself.
 He pauses for a moment before standing, which this troper interpreted as giving his old friend a hug.

-A rather nice little moment occurs while Santa and Sally are talking in Kingdom Hearts II.
-While chatting Maleficent and Bogie attack them in an attempt to capture Santa.
+A rather nice little moment occurs while Santa and Sally are talking.
+While chatting Maleficent and Oogie Boogie attack them in an attempt to capture Santa.
 Despite not knowing Sally for more than a few minutes, Santa valiantly puts himself in front of her and their attackers.
 Pure of heart?
 That's Santa Claus alright.

-Another Kingdom Hearts II example.
 If (by some incredible chance) you lose to Setzer in the Roxas prologue, Roxas returns to his friends looking disappointed.
 The four are silent for a moment.
 Then Pence starts clapping, followed by Hayner and Olette.
-Seeing Roxas' friends support him like that just makes this troper feel happy.

-Another manga example is when Sora manages to snap Donald and Goofy out of a Heroic BSOD when the trio find themselves trapped inside a computer after being sentenced to death by it's Master Control Program, and their only means of escape is accidently destroyed.
+When Sora manages to snap Donald and Goofy out of a Heroic BSOD when the trio find themselves trapped inside a computer after being sentenced to death by the Master Control Program, and their only means of escape is accidentally destroyed.

 Sora: Don't give up!
 Don't you remember?
 When we get out of here, we get to see the King.
 What's the big deal about parts, anyway?
 If we can't find one... we can make one!!!!